 - 9.1.
 A total of 100 points will be available to complete this task. - 9.2.
 Teams will have at least 40 minutes to complete this task. - 9.3.
 Your rover has just landed on the surface of Moon.
 Your team is required to execute a series of activities to work towards establishing an operational In-Situ Resource Utilisation (ISRU) outpost in preparation for an upcoming human landing. - 9.4.
 Tasks may be done in any order after completing the Systems check. - 9.5.
 Activity 1: Systems Check (20 points) - 9.5.1.
-Descend down egress ramp on the Lander (start gate, 1.6 m wide with 20° decline) and circumnavigate the lander, noting any damage that has occurred to the lander during flight and descent. - 9.5.1.1.
+Descend down egress ramp on the Lander (start gate, 1.6 m wide with 20° decline) 5 points awarded once all wheels contact the ground.
+10 points are awarded for circumnavigate the lander, and 5 points are awarded for noting any damage that has occurred to the lander during flight and descent to the judges. - 9.5.1.1.
 Visual asset inspection can be done using images collected from onboard cameras and other sensing instruments of the team's choosing. - 9.6.
 Activity 2: Site Evaluation (30 points) - 9.6.1.
-Navigate to the supply caches designated by the base station judge and verbally relay the status readout message to the judge.
+10 points are awarded for navigating to and relaying the status readout of three supply caches around the arena to the judges.
 Obstacles of a range of difficulties may be encountered (i.e. rocks, berms, craters, etc.) - 9.7.
 Activity 3: Wireless Communication (10 points) - 9.7.1.
-Navigate to the processing plant, and use RFID to obtain the status readout message which contains instructions for carrying out maintenance in the subsequent activity.
+10 points are awarded for navigating to the processing plant, and using RFID to obtain the status readout message which contains instructions for carrying out maintenance in the subsequent activity.
 Points will be awarded for this activity when the base station Team verbally relays these instructions to the judge. - 9.7.2.
 If a team fails to retrieve instructions via RFID, the base station judge may provide maintenance instructions for the following activity.
 In this case, the points for this activity are forfeited. - 9.7.3.
 Additional information regarding RFID for this activity is available in appendix A. - 9.8.
 Activity 4: Processing Plant Maintenance (20 points) - 9.8.1.
-Perform maintenance as listed in the status readout using a robotic arm, or otherwise, to interact with buttons, switches, dials, keyboard, plugs/sockets, joysticks or other graspable objects at the processing plant.
+Perform a series of 4 maintenance jobs as listed in the status readout using a robotic arm, or otherwise, to interact with buttons, switches, dials, keyboard, plugs/sockets, joysticks or other graspable objects at the processing plant.
+5 points are awarded for completing each maintenance job.